Haxxnet/Compose-Examples/examples/arr-suite/README.md

 2. Ensure to define your media location.
 Can be done regularly via `Settings > Media Management > Root Folders > Path`.
 Should point to `/media/music` for Lidarr, `/media/tv-shows` for Sonarr, `/media/movies` for Radarr and `/media/books` for Readarr and so on.
 If those subdirectories do not exist yet, go ahead and create them via the following command:
     - `mkdir -p /mnt/docker-volumes/arr-suite/media/{downloads,movies,tv-shows,music,books}`
 4. Configure Qbittorrent as download client.
 Can be done regularly via `Settings > Download Clients`.
 Define your server's IP address at `Host` (or the container name `arr-suite-gluetun`) and `8080` at `Port`.
-5. Configure your quality definitions and indexers (optional)
-6. Configure Bazarr for Radarr and Sonarr.
+5. Configure Bazarr for Radarr and Sonarr.
 See https://wiki.bazarr.media/Getting-Started/Setup-Guide/
-7. Fix all `System > Health` warnings and errors reported by each arr container.
+6. Fix all `System > Health` warnings and errors reported by each arr container.
 May refer to https://wiki.servarr.com/.

 - Sonarr is accessible at `http://<YOUR-IP>:8989/`
 - Radarr is accessible at `http://<YOUR-IP>:7979/`